GULibrarySandbox/intro-text-mining-analysis-old/content/6-analyse.md

 - Pro's - easy to use, high level analysis,
 - Cons - often inflexible, not good for deeper analysis

+### Gale digital scholar lab
+Gale Digital scholar lab is an in house tool that can build, clean and analyse text based data.
+The lab is designed to use the Gale primary source archives, but you can use the analysis tools with your own data.
+Find out more about Gale digital schola lab <a href ='https://sway.office.com/v4sYacFkErbH9HNo' target=_"blank"> here. </a>

 #### Visualise your dataset
 - <a href ='https://voyant-tools.org/' target="_blank"> Voyant </a>
 - <a href ='https://rawgraphs.io/' target="_blank"> Raw graphs </a>